 |Wheatgrass||~4.00||~28.00||Fresh grasses may cause gut upsets.|

-Please email website[at]happycavy.com to make additions to this list.What Can Guinea Pigs Eat? - The Guinea Pig Safe Food List,
+Please email website[at]happycavy.com to make additions to this list.Vegetables and Fruits Safe for Guinea Pigs To Eat - The Happy Cavy "Snack" List,

 If you think this post deserves under 5 stars,